The Hutchinson-Barnsley theory for generalized iterated function systems by means of infinite iterated function systems: Introduction

-The paper is organized as follows:\\ In Section~\ref{sec:Infinite IFS} we recall some basic facts on infinite iterated function systems, in particular the sufficient conditions to the existence of an attractor from \cite{Dumitru2013AttractorsOI}.
+The paper is organized as follows:\\ In Section~\ref{sec:Infinite IFS} we recall some basic facts on infinite iterated function systems, in particular the sufficient conditions {for} the existence of an attractor from \cite{Dumitru2013AttractorsOI}.
 In Section~\ref{sec:reduction} we show how to introduce an infinite iterated function system associated to a given generalized iterated function system and a closed and bounded set.
-Then we prove that it satisfy the conditions to have an attractor and define an evaluation map which assign this attractor to the chosen set.
-Finally, we show that the evaluation map is a contraction on the space of nonempty bounded and closed sets and that the attractor of the given generalized iterated function system is a fixed point of this contraction.
-This proves our first main result, Theorem~\ref{thm:main-thm}.
-After, we introduce the joint evaluation map for sets and probabilities proving that it is also a contraction and has the attractor and the Hutchinson measure of the generalized iterated function system as its fixed point proving our second main result, Theorem~\ref{thm:main_theorem_measure}.
-For the last, in the Section~\ref{sec:concluding-remarks} we explain some additional facts and discuss some future work possibilities.
+Then we prove that it {satisfies sufficient conditions for generating an attractor and we define} an evaluation map which assign this attractor to the chosen set.
+Finally, we show that the evaluation map is a contraction on the space of nonempty bounded and closed sets and that the attractor of the given generalized iterated function system is a fixed point of {this contraction map}.
+This proves our first main result, Theorem~\ref{thm:main-thm}. {Then}, we introduce the joint evaluation map for sets and probabilities proving that it is also a contraction and has the attractor and the Hutchinson measure of the generalized iterated function system as its fixed point, which is the content of our main result, Theorem~\ref{thm:main_theorem_measure}.
+For the last, in the Section~\ref{sec:concluding-remarks} we explain some additional facts and discuss some possibilities for future work.

-As this work is a connection between different areas of research on iterated function systems, we provide a detailed set of known results on the Hutchinson-Barnsley theory along of the text and a bibliographical review to help the reader.
+As this work is a connection between different areas of research on iterated function systems, {for the reader convenience} we provide a detailed set of known results on the Hutchinson-Barnsley theory along of the text and a bibliographical review.